LucianaLA/Untamed/README.md

 To move use WASD keys on the keyboard
 To sprint, hold Left Shift and move using WASD
 To jump, press the Space bar
-The game currently contains enemies which will pursue and attack once near enough, if the enemy touches the player, health will be depleted.
-There is food scattered around the map, walk into them to replenish hunger.
+The game currently contains enemies which will pursue and attack once near enough, if the enemy touches the player, health will be depleted

-Once the hunger reaches 0, the health will also go down and you will lose the game.
+There is food scattered around the map, walk into them to replenish hunger Enemies will drop energy crystals which can be collected to release a stronger attack Once a player obtains a new weapon, it can be switched by using the keys 1-4 Use E to open inventory and F to enhance existing weapons and Q to drop a weapon from inventory Chickens are friendly NPCs which when killed replenish health Once the hunger reaches 0, the health will also go down and you will lose the game

+The game has 3 difficulty levels which the player can pick from and 3 different levels to clear the game To switch levels, approach a nearby portal
+To toggle settings, press P

 Go wild, untamed child!